 in undyingly-compassionate living.

-I hope you enjoyed the poems!
+That’s all!
+I hope you enjoyed these poems!

 Thanks again!
 And, happy reading.